 Watch the two short clips on the right to see examples of facultative bipeds in action.

-Habitual bipedalism, or obligate bipedalism, is rare.
-This is the form of bipedalism that is assumed as a regular (i.e., habitual) means of locomotion.
+Habitual bipedalism, which is rare, is the form of bipedalism that is assumed as a regular (i.e., habitual) means of locomotion.
 Today, very few mammals (e.g., humans and kangaroos) demonstrate habitual bipedalism.
-However, many early hominins (i.e., a classification term that includes modern humans and all their bipedal fossil relatives) show a combination of primitive and novel adaptations that suggest these species utilized bipedalism but still engaged in arboreal behaviors.
-Humans are the only living primate to engage in habitual bipedalism.
+However, many early hominins (modern humans and all their bipedal ancestors) show a combination of primitive and novel adaptations that suggest these species utilized bipedalism but still engaged in arboreal behaviors.
+While habitual bipeds most frequently engage in bipedal locomotion, they were also adept at navigating arboreal environments when they needed to.
+Humans engage in a more restricted form of habitual bipedality, known as obligate bipeds.
+In this locomotion type, we are restricted to be able to ONLY move bipedally; we have lost our ability to move around successfully in trees.
+Humans are the only living primate to engage in habitual or obligate bipedalism.

 Bipedalism Geological Age and Climate